Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 Cracking noise during the injury.

-Sometimes it is very difficult to tell if you have a sprained ankle or a broken ankle.
-In this case there is an avulsion of the ankle ligaments leading to a avulsion fracture.
+Sometimes it is tough to tell if you have a sprained ankle or a broken ankle.
+In this case, there is an avulsion of the ankle ligaments leading to an avulsion fracture.
 This is not considered a classical ankle fracture.

 Broken Ankle Swelling:

-Swelling can occur with any ankle injury.
+Swelling can occur with an ankle injury.
 It does not necessarily confirm that a bone is broken.

 Swelling is common in: